Agenus Inc. (AGEN) Stock: Tracking the Weekly Performance

 Analysts’ Opinion of AGEN

-Many brokerage firms have already submitted their reports for AGEN stocks, with SMBC Nikko repeating the rating for AGEN by listing it as a “Outperform.”
-The predicted price for AGEN in the upcoming period, according to SMBC Nikko is $5 based on the research report published on September 28th of the previous year 2022.
+Many brokerage firms have already submitted their reports for AGEN stocks, with H.C.
+Wainwright repeating the rating for AGEN by listing it as a “Buy.”
+The predicted price for AGEN in the upcoming period, according to H.C.
+Wainwright is $8 based on the research report published on February 28th of the current year 2023.

+SMBC Nikko, on the other hand, stated in their research note that they expect to see AGEN reach a price target of $5.
+The rating they have provided for AGEN stocks is “Outperform” according to the report published on September 28th, 2022.

 H.C.
-Wainwright, on the other hand, stated in their research note that they expect to see AGEN reach a price target of $12.
-The rating they have provided for AGEN stocks is “Buy” according to the report published on December 16th, 2021.

-B. Riley FBR gave a rating of “Buy” to AGEN, setting the target price at $6 in the report published on November 19th of the previous year.
+Wainwright gave a rating of “Buy” to AGEN, setting the target price at $12 in the report published on December 16th of the previous year.